kissmetrics/km-support/_posts/2012-10-19-data-export-setup.md

 You will be directed to the AWS dashboard after signing in or signing up.
 Click the blue "Create Bucket" button.

+(If you intend to export data from several of your account's sites, then please create a different bucket for each of them.)

 ## 3. Name your KM data bucket.
 ![Data Export Step 3][3]